If you are looking for aerobic exercise that is easy to do and full of perks for your heart, grab your walking shoes and get moving now.

 - Have a plan B. Don’t forget sunscreen, hat and sunglasses to protect against harmful UV rays.
 If it gets too hot, or rain interferes, head to the mall for an indoor option.

-Seton Healthcare Family is a Healthy For GoodTM sponsor of American Heart Association’s National Walking Day and the CEO Challenge.
+Ascension Seton is a Healthy For GoodTM sponsor of American Heart Association’s National Walking Day and the CEO Challenge.